hadlow/sendex-website/src/content/docs/getting-started/intro.md

 headers:
   - Content-Type: application/json
   - Accept: application/json
-whitelist-headers: # only show these headers in the output
+allow-headers: # only show these headers in the output
   - Content-Type
 ```